 The one problem with our Christmas in Europe habit is that it’s … er, not exactly inexpensive.
 Europe in the winter isn’t high season, but it’s also not low season, so while tickets are affordable (especially in early December) they’re not exactly CHEAP.
 That means we definitely can’t afford to splurge on a nice place to stay.

-So, we strap on our packs and head to one of the many excellent Europe hostels.
+So, we strap on our backpacks and head to one of the many excellent Europe hostels.
 We eat our meals at the Christmas Markets – always the cheapest place to get food, and also hello, SO GOOD – and take advantage of the cheap inter-European transit options available to hop from place to place.
 Backpacking Europe doesn’t have to be a rite of passage, or something you only do when you’re in college – we are living proof that full-grown, late 20’s/early 30’s people can, indeed, go backpacking in Europe!
 Like the youths!

-Whether it’s your first or your fifth trip to Europe, if you’ve never visited in the winter you might be in for a surprise.
-Namely: it’s cold.
-Surprise!
-But hey, we’ve gotcha covered.
-In this post we’re laying out all of our favorite, field-tested essentials for backpacking Europe in the winter, from gear to clothing.
-If you’ve ever read any of our guides before, we’re REAL persnickety about stuff, so please excuse us if we nerd out and like, wax poetic about the scientific properties of merino wool or whatever.
+In this post we’re laying out all of our favorite, field-tested essentials for visiting Europe in the winter, from gear to clothing.
+If you’ve ever read any of our packing lists before, we’re REAL persnickety about stuff, so please excuse us if we nerd out and like, wax poetic about the scientific properties of merino wool or whatever.
 We live for that sh*t.
 Spoilers: you’re gonna learn a lot about merino wool in this post.

 Table of Contents